 - Strand B: Teaching and learning through rights – ethos and relationships

 - Strand C: Teaching and learning for rights – participation, empowerment and action

 Schools involved in the Rights Respecting Schools Award work towards three levels;

 Gold - Rights Respecting: Rights Respecting is the highest stage of the Rights Respecting Schools Award (after Bronze: Rights Committed and Silver: Rights Aware).
 It is granted by Unicef UK to schools that have fully embedded children’s rights throughout the school in its policies, practice and ethos, as outlined in the three RRSA Strands.
 To find out more about Gold award click here.

 What’s Next for Gordonbrock?

-Now that we have been awarded the Recognition of Commitment, the next step is to work towards achieving the Silver - Rights Aware Award.
+Now that we have been awarded the Bronze - Rights Committed Award, the next step is to work towards achieving the Silver - Rights Aware Award.

-1. Our school is explicitly embedding the UN Convention on the Rights of the Child in its policy, practice and culture.
+- our school is explicitly embedding the UN Convention on the Rights of the Child in our policy, practice and culture

-2. We are putting into action and developing the plans outlined on your Level 1 Audit and Action Plan which you submitted to get your ROC.
+- our school is putting into action and developing the plans outlined on our Action Plan for Silver, which was submitted to achieve our Bronze: Rights Committed Award

-3. We are beginning to see the positive impact of these actions on children, young people and staff, and also on the school’s ethos, practice and environment.
+- our school is beginning to see the positive impact of these actions our children, staff, and on our school’s ethos, practice and environment

-5. Our children are beginning to see themselves as rights-respecting global citizens and advocates for fairness and children’s rights locally and globally.
+- our pupils are beginning to see themselves as rights respecting global citizens and advocates for fairness and children’s rights, both locally and globally